-West Virginia chemical plant blast spurs stay-inside order
+West Virginia chemical plant blast kills 1, injures 3

 “We lost a law enforcement officer and they laid her to rest, our community was already hurting over that event, and then to end the day with an explosion at a chemical plant when our first responders were already grieving and exhausted from dealing with a funeral — it was a hard situation to go through this evening,” she said.

 Chemours formed as a spinoff from DuPont in 2015.
+Optima Chemical was established in 1991 from the chemical division of AFF.
+A telephone message left with Douglas, Georgia-based Optima was not immediately returned.

-The 723-acre site is located along the Kanawha River about 10 miles southeast of Charleston.
+The 723-acre (293-hectare) site is located along the Kanawha River about 10 miles (16 kilometers) southeast of Charleston.
 The town of Belle has about 1,100 residents.

 This story has been corrected to show the explosion hit Tuesday, not Wednesday.